Bawnorton/Bamboozlers/README.md

 | Ryan Osmond        | 66398421       | Phoenix78911    |
 | Ben Norton         | 98964356       | Bawnorton       |

+### Brief Description of the Software
+A messaging platform, designed to offer an intuitive and comprehensive communication experience.
+This platform facilitates individual and group interactions through direct messaging and chat groups.
+Users can create accounts, manage friends lists, and form or join groups for shared communication.
+Additionally, the platform empowers users with moderator roles, enabling them to manage group dynamics, such as member permissions and content oversight.

+### User Groups and Example Scenarios

+1. **Casual Users**
+   - **Scenario:** John signs up to stay in touch with his friends.
+He creates a group chat for his close friends where they share updates, plan events, and chat daily.
+John enjoys the ease of adding friends and the intuitive chat interface that keeps his social circle connected.

+2. **Business Teams**
+   - **Scenario:** A small startup uses the platform for internal communication.
+They create several groups for different projects, and team leads are assigned as moderators.
+This setup allows for efficient project management, quick updates, and seamless collaboration among team members, all within a secure and organized platform.

+3. **Educators and Students**
+   - **Scenario:** A high school teacher, Mr. Thompson, sets up groups for his classes where he can share assignments, announcements, and educational resources.
+He uses the moderator role to manage student interactions and ensure the space remains focused on learning.
+Students use the platform to ask questions and collaborate on projects.

+4. **Event Organizers**
+   - **Scenario:** Linda, an event organizer, creates a group for an upcoming conference.
+She uses the platform to share updates, manage RSVPs, and facilitate discussions among attendees.
+As a moderator, Linda highlights important messages and manages participant interactions, making the platform an essential tool for event planning and communication.

 ## Requirements

 ### What the project is: